 Chronic pain and weakness from a partial tear in the tendon

 Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review potential problems, like: InfectionExcess bleedingBlood clotsReaction to anesthesiaWeakness or numbness in shoulder jointDetachment of the shoulder muscleThe operation does not provide the desired improvement in function
+Your doctor will review potential problems, like: InfectionExcess bleedingBlood clotsReaction to anesthesiaWeakness or numbness in shoulder jointDetachment of the shoulder muscleThe operation does not improve function

-may be increased.
-SmokingAlcohol abuseObesityDiabetes or other chronic disease
+Factors that may increase the risk of complications include: SmokingAlcohol abuseObesityDiabetes or other chronic disease

 Your doctor may do the following: Physical examBlood tests